karim-20-maker/flink/README.md

           Selenium,
           Maven ,
           TestNgو
-          and Pom Pattern
+          and Pom Pattern ,
+          Windows

   }
    * we can run cross browser  by running Regression.xml file using Testng

    * we can run the Script from CMD using ==== >  mvn test -PRegression

+   * If you are willing to run this script using a Mac machine and via IDE, please edit in BaseTest.java file by removing “.exe” then adding the compatible chrome driver and   adding it to the driver folder.